 This bill aims to make financial education instruction a graduation requirement for public school students in Washington State.
 It recognizes the importance of personal finance knowledge for economic well-being and builds on previous legislative efforts to support financial education in schools.
 The bill mandates that starting in or before the 2027-28 school year, all high school students must receive instruction aligned with state financial education learning standards.
-Additionally, it requires school districts to publicize this requirement to students and their families, and it allows for waivers for students who have recently moved to the state.
+Additionally, it requires school districts to publicize this requirement to students and their families and allows for waivers for students who have recently moved to the state.

-Original Bill: 28A.300.468
+Statutes affected: Original Bill: 28A.300.468

 Substitute Bill: 28A.300.468